johanbrook/johanbrook.com/src/posts/2012-04-17-bdgt-for-iphone.md

 title: 'Bdgt for iPhone'
 date: '2012-04-17 19:58'
 tags:
     - App
     - iOS
     - iPhone
     - BDGT
     - budget
     - money
     - transactions
     - economy
 category: iOS
+slug: bdgt-for-iphone
 ---

 **Personal budgets** can be difficult and tedious.
 When I think of the word “budget”, I instantly think of tables, pen and paper, balance, diagrams, categories, and yadi, yadi … In the end, it’s all about keeping track of transactions and comparing the total cost of these to a given goal.
 How is this done fast, everywhere, and easy?